Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/writing-style-guide.md

   label: Writing Style Guide
 ---

-The writing style guide is designed to inform decision when writing on behalf of Thoth Tech.
-This is a live guide and will ensure consistency across all Thoth Tech communications.
+The writing style guide is designed to inform decision when writing on behalf of Company.
+This is a live guide and will ensure consistency across all Company communications.

 While writing, it is important to: